 - Create and name a plan.
 For example, you could name your plan Armchair Marketing Campaign, and write a brief summary describing the overall project.

 - Identify the people who will collaborate on the plan.
 Task management software can also help you provide different levels of access to the plan, such as granting access only to collaborators or across a larger group of people.

 - Create “buckets” to sort out tasks.
 If the three main components of your marketing campaign are social media, print materials, and your corporate website, you could create three separate buckets called Social Media, Print, and Website.
-These buckets will eventually contain specific tasks (see more about tasks below).
+These buckets will eventually contain specific tasks and to-do lists (see more about tasks below).

 Other features for managing your plan

 Ideally, your task tracking software will offer many small (but significant) features to simplify administration and improve teamwork.
 It will also help you do things such as set up email notifications and add, remove, or give plan ownership to team members.

 You’ll also save a lot of time if your software allows you to copy plans.
 For example, if Armchair Marketing Campaign goes smoothly, you won’t need to recreate the plan for future projects.
 Simply copy the overall plan framework from Armchair Marketing Campaign to your new campaign.